 - Where can I find data on enrollment, graduation and other statistics?

-- Why doesn't the IE Office report individual data?
+- Why doesn't the IR Office report individual data?

 - Who is the primary contact for faculty data?

-- Can the IE Office send out my surveys?
+- Can the IR Office send out my surveys?

 How do I request data?

-Non-affiliated individuals can request data by clicking on the "Email Request for Data" link in the navigation bar to the right.
+Non-affiliated individuals can request data by following the directions listed on the "Open Records Requests" link in the navigation bar to the right.

 Depending on the level of detail and request specifications, data requests will require from a few days to several weeks to be completed.
 Please be as specific in terms of cohorts, terms, and variables as possible.
-Questions about pending work orders can be routed to Institutional Effectiveness at 936-294-3101.
+Questions about pending work orders can be routed to Institutional Research at 936-294-3619.

 Where can I find data on enrollment, graduation, and other statistics?

-Why doesn't the IE Office report individual data?
+Why doesn't the IR Office report individual data?